 - Foster the citizens mobility and maintain adequate services.

 - Highlight the territory and the community.

 In order to be realized, each of these orientations is accompanied by concrete actions.
-In all cases, the municipality must renew the regional requirements of MRC d’Argenteuil’s revised development plan through its urban planning regulations.
+In all cases, the municipality must renew the regional requirements of MRC d’Argenteuil’s revised development plan through its urban planning regulations (french only).